Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Tagged.md

 A tagged refund allows a merchant to maintain the transaction history in Commerce Hub by associating the refund to the original [charge request](?path=docs/Resources/API-Documents/Payments/Charges.md) by using the Commerce Hub transaction identifier or [merchant transaction identifier](?path=docs/Resources/Guides/BYOID.md).

 <!-- theme: danger -->
-> Refund Request can be initiated against a [charge](?path=docs/Resources/API-Documents/Payments/Charges.md) only if it is already been [captured](?path=docs/Resources/API-Documents/Payments/Capture.md) and settled, otherwise submit a [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md) request.
+> A refund request can be initiated against a [charge](?path=docs/Resources/API-Documents/Payments/Charges.md) only if it is already been [captured](?path=docs/Resources/API-Documents/Payments/Capture.md) and settled, otherwise submit a [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md) request.

 ### Request Variables